srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

 ```

 You probably had to scroll to read the whole thing.
-Now, if I place a comma after the last parameter in the function, and after the last argument in `print`,
+If I place a comma after the last parameter in the function, and the last argument in `print`,
-the formatter prints the code like this:
+the formatter prints it like this:

 ```zig
 fn addFourAndPrint(